NASA-PDS/naif-pds4-bundler/docs/source/32_step_2_npb_setup.rst

-A well written SPICEDS put together for the first release may not need to be modified for future releases unless new kinds of kernels not reflected in it get added to the archive, or the errata section items need to be added, updated or removed.
+A well written SPICEDS put together for the first release may not need to be modified for future releases unless new kinds of kernels not reflected in it get added to the archive, or errata section items need to be added, updated or removed.

 NPB does a number of checks on the archive and its data but it does not do